UN launches Venezuela human rights abuse probe | DW | 27.09.2019

 A round-table discussion led by 47 countries from Latin America and elsewhere voted on adopting the resolution with 19 members of the council voting in favor, seven opposing and 21 abstaining.

-The table called for the Council to "dispatch urgently an independent international fact-finding mission" to Venezuela.
+The Geneva-based forum called to "dispatch urgently an independent international fact-finding mission" to Venezuela on the last day of its three-week session.

-As a result, an independent and international commission of inquiry will be established with the mission to "investigate extrajudicial executions, enforced disappearances, arbitrary detentions, torture and other cruel, inhuman or degrading treatment since 2014".
+As a result, an independent and international commission will be established with to "investigate extrajudicial executions, enforced disappearances, arbitrary detentions, torture and other cruel, inhuman or degrading treatment since 2014".

-The call for an inquiry was made at the request of Lima Group, a multilateral group set up in 2017 to establish a peaceful exit to the Venezuelan crisis.
+The call for an inquiry was made at the request of the Lima Group, a multilateral coalition of 12 countries set up in 2017 to establish a peaceful exit to the Venezuelan crisis.
+The Group set the foundations of the resolution.

-"Venezuelans, men and women, cannot wait any longer" for justice, said the representative of Peru, on behalf of the sponsoring nations, who also included countries such as Brazil and Israel.
+"Venezuelans, men and women, cannot wait any longer" for justice, said the representative of Peru, on behalf of the sponsoring nations, which also included countries such as Brazil and Israel.

 Read more: EU imposes new sanctions on Venezuela